otrv4/libotr-ng/STRUCTURE.md

 ## Export levels

-There are three levels of export that is possible inside the libotrv4 project: local, internal and API.
+There are three levels of export that is possible inside the libotr-ng project: local, internal and API.

 1. Local